BrutalLegends/BrutalLegends/README.md

 You can click the Preview link to take a look at your changes.
 --->

 I am Manish Mahimkar living in Kalyan.
-Studying Degree 2nd Year in Computer Engineering.
+I am studying for my 3rd year in Computer Engineering.